bfmartin/finder_dsi/README.md

 Commons Attribution 2.5 Canada license](http://creativecommons.org/licenses/by/2.5/ca/).
 The short version is that you can do whatever you want with these files as long as you give me credit for creating them.
+A link to my site will be perfect.

 ## Programs written by me